 After the Survey

-From April onwards we will be in a position to reengage consultants and council officials to take our learnings to date into a formal neighbourhood plan.
+From April 2018 on wards we will be in a position to reengage consultants and council officials to take our learnings to date into a formal neighbourhood plan.